top of page

 • Start from a straight edge or corner.

-• Lay pavers tightly together without gaps.
+• Lay pavers tightly together without .

 Cutting Pavers